Oină: Competitions in Romania

-Internationalizing Oină
+Internationalising Oină

-Oină and variants of the sport are also played in neighboring countries where there has been or still is a Romanian ethnic or cultural presence.
+Oină and variants of the sport are also played in neighbouring countries where there has been or still is a Romanian ethnic or cultural presence.
 As part of its program to bring oină to the spotlight again, the FRO has begun the process of creating an international federation.
 A minimum of three national federations need to exist in order to form an international federation, and two exist already (the Romanian and Moldovan federations).
 The FRO has begun talks of founding oină clubs and federations in neighboring Bulgaria and Serbia, and in Sweden.
 Demonstration matches are to be held in Serbia.